sethverrill/smart-gardening-be/README.md

 # Smart Gardening

 ## Description
 Smart Gardening is an application that allows the user to determine which plants will thrive in their gardens by leveraging the power of OpenAI and Google Cloud API.
-By intering your location and plant needs, the app provides a tailored suggestions for a sucessful garden.
+By entering your location and plant needs, the app provides a tailored suggestions for a sucessful garden.
 The app includes features such as:
 - A homepage where the user can input their information.
 - A detailed view of plants that would thrive.
-- The ability to save those plats to your garden.
+- The ability to save those plants to your garden.
 - The ability to navigate to your garden and see your plants.